the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 *If you have any trouble with the following setup, you can also watch this video as introduction.
 TODO*

 Developers spend most of their time in a software where they can write code.
-This software is usually called an **editor or IDE** (integrated development environment).
+This software is usually called **editor** or **IDE** (integrated development environment).
 I will use both terms interchangeably throughout this book.
 To get you started, we will install and use the most popular one called Visual Studio Code (VSCode).
 So as first step in your career as a JavaScript developer, head over to [VSCode's website](https://code.visualstudio.com), download it, and install it.
-Afterward start it as your new place where you will spend most your next time!
+Afterward start it as your favorite new place where you will spend most your time as a developer.

 Usually JavaScript runs in the browser and thus you should not need to install anything else to execute it.
 And that's what we will do once we put JavaScript together with HTML and CSS later in this book.
 However, to kick things off, we will take a different approach by learning *only* JavaScript *without* HTML/CSS *outside* of the browser: entering Node.js -- the JS runtime for the backend.

 Starting things off with Node.js does not mean that you will learn server-side JavaScript, that you will become a backend developer, or that you will not run JavaScript in the browser eventually.
-It just means that we will establish a learning environment where you can learn *only* JavaScript without any rendered HTML/CSS in the browser.
+It just means that we will establish a learning environment where you can learn *only* JavaScript without any displayed (also called **rendered**) HTML/CSS in the browser.
 Instead, you will write code, execute it with a command, and see its plain output.
 Later in this book though, we will switch over to the common client-side JavaScript which is executed in the browser with HTML and CSS.

 As second step in your career as a JavaScript developer, you need to install Node.js to execute only JavaScript from within VSCode.
 Head over to [Node's website](https://nodejs.org/en), download the latest recommended release, and install it.
 After it has been installed, open VSCode and enable the **intergated terminal** (also called terminal, command line, or command line interface (CLI) -- which I will use interchangeably throughout this book).
-On the command line, type the following command which should output your current Node version if you have installed it correctly.
+On the command line, type the following command which should output your current Node version if you have installed it correctly:

 {title="Command Line",lang="text"}
 ~~~~~~~
 node --version
 ~~~~~~~

 What's missing is a physical place on your machine for your first JavaScript project.
-Open up your Finder (MacOS), File Explorer (Windows), or your equivalent on Linux and create a folder for your first project somewhere where you want to keep all your future JavaScript projects.
-After creating this folder, open VSCode and open the folder with it.
+Open up your Finder (MacOS), File Explorer (Windows), or your equivalent on Linux and create a folder (e.g. folder with the name "LearnJavaScript") for your first project somewhere (e.g. folder with the name "Projects") where you want to keep all your future JavaScript projects.
+After creating this folder, open VSCode and open the folder of your new project with it.
 There create a new file with the name *index.js* and fill it with the following content:

 {title="index.js",lang="javascript"}
 ~~~~~~~
 console.log('Hello JavaScript');
 ~~~~~~~

 With VSCode and Node, you are good to go to execute your first JavaScript.
-Open the terminal in VSCode and type:
+Open the integrated terminal (most often I will call it command line in the future) in VSCode and type:

 {title="Command Line",lang="text"}
 ~~~~~~~